 The thing about swimming pools is that once they are in the ground, they are there forever so it pays to give yourself a comfortable time frame to work within.

-The type of pool you choose:
+The type of pool you choose

 The length of time it takes to build your new pool is heavily influenced by the type of product you choose.
-The difference in construction time between fiberglass and concrete can be huge.
-One of the benefits of installing a pre-moulded fiberglass pool is that the pool arrives pre-built.
+The difference in construction time between fibreglass and concrete can be huge.
+One of the benefits of installing a pre-moulded fibreglass pool is that the pool arrives pre-built.
 Instead of having a construction crew on site for weeks, your pool installation can usually be completed in a number of days.

 While one benefit of concrete is that you are not limited by shape or size, it pays to remember that concrete pools with detailed and complex shapes may take as long as 8 weeks or more to build.